Chiropractic Care Center accepts most major insurances including:

 WHAT CAN I EXPECT FROM MY FIRST CHIROPRACTIC APPOINTMENT?

 There are three parts to your first chiropractic appointment; patient intake, patient examination, and treatment.

-First, patients fill out the necessary forms to get started and answer a questionnaire to provide the Dr. with background information relevant to their symptoms and condition(s).
+First, patients fill out the necessary forms to get started and answer a doctor’s questionnaire with background information relevant to their symptoms and condition(s).

-Next, a Dr. will give the patient a chiropractic exam comprised of a series of general and chiropractic tests to help diagnose the patient.
-Tests included may be blood pressure, reflex, range of motion, and other tests.
-The doctor may order an X-ray if necessary.
+Next, a doctor will give the patient a chiropractic exam comprised of general and chiropractic tests to help diagnose the patient.
+Tests may include blood pressure, reflex, range of motion and more.
+An X-ray may be required.

-After being diagnosed, the doctor may decide to provide treatment that day.
-The doctor may provide you with immediate back adjustments.
-If that is so, treatment will take place on a padded table where the doctor will have you sit upright, lie on your stomach side, or back.
-The doctor will also provide you with a treatment plan that may include multiple sessions, exercises to do at home, diet or nutrition advice, and vitamin supplements.
+After being diagnosed, the doctor may decide to provide treatment that day, providing you immediate back adjustments.
+This treatment occurs on a padded table where the doctor will have you sit upright, lie on your stomach side, or back.
+You will then receive a treatment plan that may include multiple sessions, exercises to do at home, diet or nutrition advice, and vitamin supplements.

 WHAT IS A CHIROPRACTIC ADJUSTMENT?

-A chiropractic adjustment is the manipulation of vertebrae that are not functioning normally or has any irregular movement.
-An adjustment is a therapy commonly used for back pain, head pain, and other pain sources.
+A chiropractic adjustment is the manipulation of vertebrae that have any irregular movement or are not functioning normally.
+A chiropractic adjustment help treats back pain, head pain, and other pain sources.
 The treatment reduces any dislocated vertebrae and increases one’s range of motion, reducing nerve irritation, and improves body function.